How to use custom domains

 Hostcdn.rudderlabs.com

-I am getting the Access Denied error on using a custom domain URL for JavaScript SDK.
-What might be the reason?
+Why am I getting the Access Denied error on using a custom domain URL for JavaScript SDK?

 <script src="https://subdomain.yourdomain.com/v1.1/js-integrations"></script>